joe-fuentes/Flashcard-Generator/README.md

 # Advanced JavaScript Assignment: Cloze Constructors

-### Overview

-In this week's assignment, you will create the backend for a basic flashcard application.
+### Featuring: A Basic Flashcard Application.

-The backend will essentially constitute an API that allows users to create two types of flashcards.
+The backend constitutes an API that allows users to create two types of flashcards.

-1. **Basic** flashcards, which have a front (_"Who was the first president of the United States?"_), and a back (_"George Washington"_).
+1. **Basic** flashcards, have a front (_"Who was the first president of the United States?"_), and a back (_"George Washington"_).

-2. **Cloze-Deleted** flashcards, which present _partial_ text (_"... was the first president of the United States."_), and the full text when the user requests it (_"George Washington was the first president of the United States."_)
+2. **Cloze-Deleted** flashcards, present _partial_ text (_"... was the first president of the United States."_), and the full text when the user requests it (_"George Washington was the first president of the United States."_)

 #### Cloze Deletions